Oral history interview with Elisabeth D. Model, 1977 May 19

 MR. MCNAUGHT: And how is Thor spelled?

-MS. MODEL: T-h-o-r.
-It was -- he died when he was 42 and he was a drunk.
-He was drinking all the time, but he was a fantastic teacher and he liked me and my work very much.
-So when I came one day -- the he came -- when I came to the studio at 8:00 I found my most beautiful drawing destroyed by his enormous handwriting, on which he wrote, "Where were you when I was here, not in a café house," and my drawing was -- had disappeared.
-When he came I had tears and I said, "Why did you do it?" and he said, "If you can't make that again then it's not the real thing."
-It was the first lesson but the second one he gave me, which I'll never forget and could, when I one day said, "It was so terrible.
-I'm so sad," because I was in the Pinacothèque and I saw the France house and he did it and it looks as if he did it in five minutes.
-And he said, "Child, to do that in five minutes -- it took his whole lifetime."
+MS. MODEL: T–h–o–r.
+It was –- he died when he was 42, and he was a drunk.
+He was drinking all the time, but he was a fantastic teacher, and he liked me and my work very much.
+So when I came one day –- when he came –- when I came to the studio at 8 o’clock, I found my most beautiful drawing destroyed by his enormous handwriting, on which he wrote: “Where were you when I was here, not in a café house?”
+And my drawing was –- had disappeared.
+When he came I had tears, and I said, “Why did you do it?”
+He said, “If you can’t make that again, then it’s not the real thing.”
+It was the first lesson, but the second one he gave me, which I’ll never forget and could, when I one day said, “It was so terrible.
+I’m so sad, because I was in the Pinacothèque, and I saw the France house, and how he did it; it looks as if he did it in five minutes.”
+And he said, “Child, to do that in five minutes –- it took his whole lifetime.”
 And this is something I quote, too.

 MR. MCNAUGHT: [Inaudible.]

-MS. MODEL: Yeah, then I also met Mund when I was very young through a friend, but he was the reason why I never wanted to Herman Hesse personally.
-I said, "I never want to meet anybody whose work I love because Mund was so funny and boring and so this was the reason, but of course I had a great friendship with Herman Hesse since my 18th year and it lasted --
+MS. MODEL: Yeah, then I also met [Thomas] Mann when I was very young, through a friend.
+But he was the reason why I never wanted to meet Hermann Hesse personally.
+I always said, “I never want to meet anybody whose work I love because Mann was so funny and boring,” and so this was the reason.
+But of course I had a great friendship with Hermann Hesse since my 18th year, and it lasted –-

-MR. MCNAUGHT: How did you first meet Herman Hesse?
+MR. MCNAUGHT: How did you first meet Hermann Hesse?

-MS. MODEL: I didn't -- a friend of mine who knew about him -- I loved for that first one novel, Klingsor's Last Summer which I still adore.
-Of course, some of the thing I don't anymore.
-I wrote to Hesse that he should give me a luxury addition, which wasn't in front of that book.
-The luxury addition was to be had by the writer.
-But so he sent me one day a big package and I didn't where it came from, and I opened it and it was an unpublished novel by Herman Hesse, Innen Und Aussen.
-Strangely enough, I got once this encyclopedia here in America of that this is my best and Herman Hesse had chosen that novel, and I still -- it's marvelous.
-It's sort of a metaphysic -- a forerunner of the [inaudible].
+MS. MODEL: I didn’t.
+A friend of mine who knew about him –- I loved for that first one novel, Klingsor’s Last Summer [1920], which I still adore.
+Though, there are some of the things I don’t anymore –- wrote to Hesse that he should give me a luxury edition, which was in front of that book; the luxury edition is to be had by the writer.
+But –- so he sent me one day a big package, and I don’t know where it came from.
+And I opened it, and it was an unpublished novel by Hermann Hesse; it was Innen Und Aussen.
+Strangely enough, I got once this encyclopedia here in America of that this is my best, and Hermann Hesse had chosen that novel.
+And I still –- it’s marvelous.
+It’s sort of metaphysic, a forerunner of the Steppenwolf [1927].

 MR. MCNAUGHT: [Inaudible.]